Code-Institute-Submissions/sraideanna/App/docs/testing.md

 translations total
 translation cards

-#### ii. the registered (and logged in) user visits their own profile (either by clicking the 'profile' link in the main navigation, or by clicking on their username on a 'street' page or in the 'recent activity' sidebar)
+#### ii. the registered (and logged in) user visits their own profile (either by clicking the 'profile' link in the main navigation, or by clicking on their username on a 'street' page or in the 'recent activity' sidebar):
 - the profile presents the following: username location